WelliSolutions/IniFileFormatReverseEngineering/documentation/GetPrivateProfileString.md

 Insights:

 * Basically, this functionality works as expected.
-* The key can be accessed case-insensitive
+* The key can be accessed case-insensitive.
+* If the key occurs twice within a section, the first occurrence is returned.
 * The parameter may contain leading and trailing spaces.
 However, these will be stripped when searching for the key.
 * The parameter may start with a semicolon, but no value will be found, since it will be considered as a comment.
 The default value will be returned.
-* Tabs, vertical tabs, carraiage returns and newlines are not stripped from the parameter.
+* Tabs, vertical tabs, carriage returns and newlines are not stripped from the parameter.
 * The key parameter may contain single or double quotes.
 They will not be stripped.
 > If this parameter is **NULL**, all key names in the section specified by the *lpAppName* parameter are copied to the buffer specified by the *lpReturnedString* parameter.